brownae/react101/README.md

         export default connect(mapStateToProps)(ExpensesSummary);//Here we use a built in react-redux HOC component that connects our store with OUR component.

     The end of the section

+Lecture 141 Intro to Firebase.
+    Firebase is a database solution created by Google.
+It also helps with authorization.
+We are going to focus on all the CRUD operations.
+Later we will explore authorization.